Console Enterprises

 Console Enterprises (commonly known as Console) is an American technology company headquartered in Chico, California, that focuses on high-performance Android platform design.
 It is best known for its Console OS Kickstarter campaign, a project intended on developing a native Android distribution for the PC.

-Console was originally titled Mobile Media Ventures, Inc. In mid-2015 the company announced its intention to do business as Console, Inc. going forward.
+Console was originally titled Mobile Media Ventures, Inc. In mid-2015, the company announced its intention to do business as Console, Inc.

 In January 2017, the company rebranded to Console Enterprises, resolving a branding dispute with another company also calling itself Console Inc. That other company renamed itself to Console Connect Inc., and Console Enterprises claims to continue to use Console Inc. as a brand for B2B consulting services.

 The company was founded by Christopher Price.
 It is a privately held startup.
 The current number of employees in the company is unknown.

 Products

 Console OS

 Console OS is the first commercial distribution of the Android operating system, designed for traditional PC hardware.
 It debuted on Kickstarter in June, 2014.
 The funding campaign was successful, raising $78,497 from 5,695 backers.

 The distribution differs from open-source options such as Android-x86 by including commercial, closed-source drivers, codecs, and players.
 The Console OS platform, effectively, is the Intel Architecture equivalent to CyanogenMod.

 Console OS runs as a native operating system.
 Unlike alternative solutions for the PC, such as BlueStacks, it does not run Android in an emulator.
 This provides superior performance, particularly on lower-end systems - but with the disadvantage that the end-user must install the operating system, and cannot easily uninstall the software from inside the original operating system.

-According to an update on Console OS's Kickstarter page, Console OS is temporarily offline.
+According to an update on Console OS's Kickstarter page in 2016, Console OS is temporarily offline.
 Console cited the uncertain future regarding Intel support of Android source code in the open source community until Intel resumes phone development in a couple years.
 Console says they still plan to ship Marshmallow later this summer, and is focusing on hardware development to adjust to Intel's reduced processor support for Android.

 While Intel has discontinued formal support for Android on PC hardware - which Console has repeatedly noted/claimed upstream support a "stated risk" in its risk disclosure section of the Kickstarter - the company has committed to offering backers a courtesy refund as part of their pivot to hardware, once their new products reach general availability.